dantan123/CS50/README.md

-# AI Algorithms:
+# AI Projects & Algorithms:
-The projects are based on Harvard's CS50-AI.
-All projects are completed by myself.

 ## Degrees
 Find the shortest path and the "degree of seperations" between two actors in Hollywood using BFS and DFS